All Episodes

 And I don't think that everybody who's involved actually knows what they're doing.

-I think that They see the benefits of going and connecting and having a boondoggle and being seen as part of some elite group.
+I think that they see the benefits of going and connecting and having a boondoggle and being seen as part of some elite group.

-A lot of the the people I call the useful idiots and to some extent the profiteers either don't know what's going on or just trying to make some money off of it.
+A lot of the people I call the useful idiots and to some extent the profiteers either don't know what's going on or just trying to make some money off of it.

 We just know that things are changing.